gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 # ...
 ```

-Add a field to the Tamagotchi contract that stores the address of the fungible token.
-Accordingly, add the input message:
+Add a field to the Tamagotchi contract with the address of the fungible token.
+Then add the following input message to set the fungible token address:

 ```rust
 #[derive(Encode, Decode, TypeInfo)]